What Are The Symptoms of Food Poisoning?

 Food poisoning is caused by bacteria, viruses, and parasites.
 Foods that have not been properly handled or stored may pose a threat to consumers.

-Often, food poisoning can be prevented by ensuring you wash your food, don't let perishables stay out of the fridge, and to not eat food that is left out or prepared inappropriately.
+Often, food poisoning can be prevented by ensuring you wash your food, do not let perishables stay out of the fridge, and do not eat food that is left out or prepared inappropriately.

 What Are Some Common Foods That May Be Hazardous?

-According to the Centers for Disease Control and Prevention, it is estimated that 1 in 6 get sick from eating contaminated food every year.
+According to the Centers for Disease Control and Prevention, it is estimated that 1 in 6 people get sick from eating contaminated food every year in the U.S.

 - Eggs that are raw or undercooked